brycezubi/Order-Summary-Component/README.md

 # Frontend Mentor - Order Summary Component
-This is a solution to the [QR Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub)
+This is a solution to the [Order Summary Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub)
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents